armkeh/principles-of-programming-languages/README.md

 # Assignments

-## Assignment 2 – Typing a λ-calculus – Oct 30th to Nov 26th
+## Assignment 2 – Typing a λ-calculus – Oct 30th to Nov 29th

+**As of November 25th, the due date has been shifted to November 29th**, from November 26th.
+If you have completed the assignment by November 26th, please e-mail or message Mark to inform him, and commit/push your work, for a possible (unspecified) bonus consideration in your final mark.

   - [HTML](./assignments/a2.html)
   - [PDF](./assignments/a2.pdf)